rrricardo00/React-table/README.md

 1 - If server json doens't run, must install "json-server": npm install -g json-server

-2 - Was tested on a windos environment
+2 - Was tested on a windows environment